How to Pray to Jesus (5 Quick Tips for Beginners in Faith)

 At the same time, many Christians often treat prayers as a one-way conversation – a time where they exclusively tell God about their wants, wishes, and more.

 However, fewer people pause to wait for His response!
 In other words, they talk to God, but not always with Him.
-Prayer becomes a monologue.
+Prayer becomes a monologue, which quickly erodes a vibrant prayer life.

-A great way to overcome this one-way prayer street is to practice ‘listening prayers’.
+A great way to overcome this one-way street is to practice ‘listening prayers’.

 [A] listening prayer centers around a clear request for God’s guidance … We wait on God in a time of silence, giving the Lord opportunity to speak to us.
 We focus our time of prayer on intentional, purposeful listening and let God do the talking.Jim Harrison, Faith Word

 Do you want to hear God better?
-God still speaks to His believers in many ways, including the Bible, Holy Spirit promptings, authenticated visions, and so on.
+He still speaks to His believers in many ways, including via His Word, promptings, visions, and so on.
 To learn more, I suggest you check out Jack S. Deere’s Surprised by the Voice of God.
 An informative read!

 Life is full of big commitments that pull us in so many different directions.
 Work, family, friends, and so on.